-13. Persons present in a hearing must observe one-metre social distancing requirements at all levels of the Covid-19 Protection Framework.
+18. Persons present in a hearing must observe one-metre social distancing requirements at all levels of the Protection Framework.
 This may result in limits to the number of people permitted to enter a hearing.

-14. At Red and Orange levels, all persons present in a hearing must wear a face mask in public areas and courtrooms.
-Those attending court will be reminded of this by Court staff upon their arrival, and attendees will be offered a mask if they do not already have one.
+19. At Red and Orange levels, all persons present in a hearing must wear a surgical mask or a KN95 (or equivalent) mask in public areas and courtrooms.
+Those attending court will be reminded of this by Court staff upon their arrival, and attendees will be provided with a mask if they do not already have one.
 Masks are to be worn at all times at hearings, unless permission is given by a judge to remove a mask or if a medical exemption applies.
 Where a medical exemption applies, attendees will be required to present proof of the exemption, such as a doctor’s certificate, to Court staff.
 Court staff will wear masks when in courtrooms and public spaces.

 a.
 Those working in the courtroom, including counsel, are required to maintain appropriate one-metre social distancing.
 Seats in public galleries will be taped off to ensure this.

 b.
 Cleaning products are available on site to enable staff and lawyers to keep their immediate areas clean (including AVL suites).